Our knowledge of orthopaedics. Your best health.

 A hemangioma occurs when small blood vessels begin to multiply at an abnormal rate and form a mass or lump.
 It is possible to have more than one hemangioma.

 There are several types of hemangioma.
-Some of the more common types are described below:
+Some of the more common types include:

-- Capillary hemangioma.
+• Capillary hemangioma.
 This is the most common type of hemangioma.
 It is made up of small capillaries that are normal in size and diameter, but high in number.
 These capillaries form a tightly packed group held together by thin, connective tissue.
 When it develops in the skin, a capillary hemangioma is often referred to as "superficial."
-Due to their close proximity to the surface of the skin, capillary hemangiomas are typically bright red in color.
-They can be small or large in size and may be flat to the skin, raised, or protrude out as a nodule.
-Some appear as a spongy mass that covers an entire extremity (called "diffuse hemangioma" or "angiomatosis").
+Due to their proximity (closeness) to the surface of the skin, capillary hemangiomas are typically bright red in color.
+They can vary in size and may be flat to the skin, raised, or stick out as a nodule.
+Some appear as a spongy mass that covers an entire arm or leg (these are called "diffuse hemangioma" or "angiomatosis").

 Infantile Hemangioma

 Hemangiomas that are present at birth (called congenital hemangioma), follow a different growth pattern.
-These hemangiomas are fully grown at birth and either completely involute during a baby's first year (called rapidly involuting congenital hemangioma), or they do not involute at all (called non-involuting congenital hemangioma).
+These hemangiomas are fully grown at birth and either:

 Hemangiomas in Muscle, Bone, and Internal Organs